 Campbell’s performance in Evil Dead II is his best of that franchise, I think, and is one of my favorite horror performances in general.
 Sure, you have Ash turning into the “classic” action hero in the third act, but even more wonderful than that is the first half of the movie.
 When you think about it, Campbell is virtually the only character on screen for the first half.
 And you’re still totally engrossed.

-It couldn’t possibly be anything else topping this list.
+There couldn’t possibly be anything else topping this list.
 Campbell gained serious critical acclaim for his role in this goofy, well-written and incredibly heartfelt B-Movie.
 It’s the most earnest take on Elvis battling a mummy that anyone could ever ask for.
 Once again under serious prosthetic work, Campbell plays this campy role with some surprising emotional depth and serious heart.